-The extensive review and what you need to know
+This is the extensive review of the Conrad Maldives King Water Villa and what you need to know.

 With the beach villa done and reviewed, it’s time for me to move on to the exclusive water villa that Conrad Maldives has on site.
 Like my previous review, I’ll break things down into logical sections that will help you learn more about the property and hopefully give you some great takeaway points if you’re deciding between beach or water villa.